-Members of Congress make numerous decisions impacting the funding and conduct of federal R&D, yet they often get little input from their constituents about science policy or budgets.
+Members of Congress have tremendous power over the conduct and support of the nation's research enterprise, through appropriating the funds, authorizing programs, and carrying out oversight activities.
+Yet the policymakers on Capitol Hill often get little input from their constituents about science policy or budgets.
 Those Members with probably the biggest impact on science programs are the appropriators.
+They are responsible for writing the bills that provide funding for federal departments and agencies.
 There are 13 appropriations subcommittees in each chamber of Congress.
-Within those subcommittees, R&D agencies often have to compete for funding with other priorities, such as veterans' and housing programs.
+Within the jurisdiction of these subcommittees, R&D agencies often have to compete for funding with other priorities, such as veterans' and housing programs.

 Authorization bills provide funding caps or guidelines for federal programs.
-While in theory, appropriators are supposed to be guided by authorizing legislation when determining federal funding, in reality they do not necessarily heed the authorizers, and many authorization bills never make it into law.
-However, authorization bills, if they are timely, can often influence funding for a project or agency.
+In theory, authorizing legislation is supposed to provide guidance for appropriators.
+In reality, appropriators do not always heed the authorizers, and authorization bills are often not passed in a timely manner, if at all.
+However, authorization bills, even in draft form, still can have an influence on funding for a project or agency.

 DEPARTMENT OF DEFENSE 6.1, 6.2 and 6.3:

 DEPARTMENT OF ENERGY:

 FOR AUTHORIZATION OF DEPARTMENT OF ENERGY'S NATIONAL NUCLEAR SECURITY ADMINISTRATION: